USA’s 1st Modern Shopping Mall to Get Overhaul

 “Rockin’ The Ridge” Grand Opening Rocks Rochester

 Phase one is complete and more retailers will open before phase two is complete, but The Ridge Marketplace is now open in Rochester, New Hampshire.
 The Waterstone project opened to great fanfare last month with Marshalls, Petco, and Famous Footwear.
 According to Fosters.com, a development like The Ridge has been in the planning stages for about ten years.
 “The city has invested $5 million in the shopping center’s infrastructure, and will own several roads and sidewalks created to service the area.”
 The official grand opening is slated for June when Market Basket opens.
 Meanwhile, Hobby Lobby is expected to open by month’s end.

 VISIT DMM AT ICSC’S RECON 2016

-DMM will be at RECon 2016, the ICSC's convention that brings together retail real estate professionals from around the world.
+DMM will be at RECon 2016, the ICSC’s convention that brings together retail real estate professionals from around the world.
 The show gets underway May 23rd and runs through the 25th at the Las Vegas Convention Center.
-Come visit us at our booth (#N1329) and learn more about our Retail Trade Area products, created out of our strategic alliance with UberRetail’s mobile location data and the geospatial expertise and analysis of B.I.
-Spatial.
-Come get a personal demonstration, find out what's in store for ShoppingCenters.com down the line, or just come by and say hi.
+Come visit us at our booth (#N1329) and learn more about our Retail Boundaries products.
+Come get a personal demonstration, find out what’s in store for ShoppingCenters.com down the line, or just come by and say hi.